-459 ECC ANATOMY AND PHYSIOLOGY GRADES: 10-12 PRE/COREQUISITE: Meet Edison CCP requirements 2 CREDITS
+459 ECC ANATOMY AND PHYSIOLOGY GRADES: 10-12 PRE/COREQUISITE: Meet Edison CCP requirements, and 1 year of high school Chemistry or ECC CHM 110 2 CREDITS

 Anatomy and Physiology is a course that will enable students to develop an understanding of the relationships between the structures and functions of the human body.
 Students will study the major body systems and understand how the body systems work together to provide homeostasis along with how the body functions in the healthy and diseased states.
 The class is designed for students interested in biological, medical, and health-oriented programs, such as nursing, medicine, and lab technology.
-Students will earn 4 credits for BIO 125S Anatomy and Physiology I and 4 credits for BIO 126S Anatomy and Physiology II from Edison State Community College.
+Students will earn 4 credits for BIO 125s Anatomy and Physiology I and 4 credits for BIO 126s Anatomy and Physiology II from Edison State Community College.